avichalp/ethernaut-ctf/README.md

 ### [King](https://github.com/avichalp/ethernaut-ctf/blob/master/src/main/ctf/ethernaut/king.cljs)
-To break this game we can 'King' a contract that 'cannot receive' ether.
+To break this game we can make 'King' a [contract](https://github.com/avichalp/ethernaut-ctf/blob/master/contracts/King.sol#L30) that 'cannot receive' ether.
+That is, the contracts lacks a `receive` or a `fallback` function.
 This way owner (deployer) won't be able to claim the kingship back.

 ### [Re-entrancy](https://github.com/avichalp/ethernaut-ctf/blob/master/src/main/ctf/ethernaut/reentrance.cljs)